naturalis/mebioda/doc/week2/w2d3/lecture3.md

 (source: [PhD comics](http://phdcomics.com/comics/archive.php?comicid=1531))

 - Documents go through many versions, over the course of years
+- Meanwhile, related files (data, scripts, figures, bibliographies, etc.) are changing as well
+- You are probably collaborating with others (coauthors, reviewers, editors, etc.)
 - You probably will not know ahead of time which will be the "final" document version
-- Meanwhile, related files (data, scripts, figures, bibliographies, etc.) are changing as well
-- And you are probably collaborating with others

 Project organization
 --------------------